MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-ethernetswitchfeaturesettingdata.md

 ---
-Description: An abstract class that represents settings for a given instance of an Ethernet switch feature. ms.assetid: c1720649-585f-45a9-8329-06787bd8b600
+description: An abstract class that represents settings for a given instance of an Ethernet switch feature. ms.assetid: c1720649-585f-45a9-8329-06787bd8b600
 title: Msvm_EthernetSwitchFeatureSettingData class
 ms.topic: reference